Business Coaches Archives

 Want professional advice on business development in your new home?
-Our listing of expat-friendly business coaches in the UK can help take your business to the next level:
+Our listing of expat-friendly business coaches in Belgium can help take your business to the next level:

-IPSE is an association for self-employed professionals in the UK.
-They support people creating and running businesses through campaigns, content, and financial and wellbeing services.
-They also provide a network for IPSE members to meet fellow self-employed.
-Join IPSE to help your business thrive.
+The International Women’s Contact Antwerp is a professional networking group for women.
+The group holds monthly lectures and events in the city, including charity sales and seasonal lunches.
+So, if you’re moving to Antwerp, get more from your new home with the International Women’s Contact.

-DM Coaching provides certified career coaching for expat women.
-Their individually-tailored programs offer guidance and support for women living or moving abroad.
-So, if you’re looking for help and support, contact DM coaching and take your professional and personal life to the next level.
+Antwerp Business Community run monthly networking events for professionals.
+With a mission to bring curious minds together, their expat-friendly events are based on an exchange of business and leadership insight.
+So, if you’re a recent arrival in Antwerp, build your network with Antwerp Business Community.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing